 Many aspects of the track can be automated, such as volume, panning, gain, EQ, compression, and much more.
 If you automate panning, the track can phase between left and right in stereo for a certain portion of the song.
 If EQ is automated, the entire track can enhance or remove certain frequencies at a given point.
 No matter which type of mix automation is used, the effect will be to add dynamics and intrigue to a part of the track.
 For our lead guitar track example, we’ll stick to automating its volume.

-To begin, you’ll want to set a node at the part you wish the automation to start, and another where it ends.
-From here you can manipulate the line in between these points.
-Other points can be added in this line to further alter the degree to which an aspect of the track changes.
+To begin, you’ll want to set a node at the part where you wish the automation to and another where it ends.
+From you can manipulate the line between these points.
+Other points can be added this line to further alter the degree to which an aspect of the track changes.
 For our lead guitar example, a node would be placed where we want the guitar’s volume to start changing.

-Let’s say we want the volume to start and end at the same place.
-If this is the case, the first and last node should be at the same level.
-We’ll need to add nodes on this line to create peaks and valleys in order to make the volume go up and down.
+Let’s say we want the volume to start and end at the same level.
+If this is the case, the first and last nodes should be at the same level.
+We’ll need to add nodes along this line to create peaks and valleys, allowing the volume to go up and down.
 If we want our volume changes to be consistent, the peaks and valleys should be spaced evenly apart.
 If we want a more sporadic change in volume, we can randomly place nodes across the line.
-Likewise, if the spikes and dips are too extreme we can lower the nodes, thereby lowering the angles between them.
+Likewise, if the spikes and dips are too extreme, we can lower the nodes, thereby reducing the angles between them.

 Conclusion